 They viewed that as an overhead cost, but the reality is that it is a supply chain cost that is impacted by the location decision.
 Another example includes the unwillingness of engineers and others to constantly be on late night calls with suppliers and vendors 12 time zones away.
 We have seen this result in less than optimal performance and disenchantment in the workforce.
 How much does that cost?

-Senior leadership and Boards of Directors have the responsibility to create strategic direction which has three main tenets: growth, profitability and sustainability.
+Senior leadership and Boards of Directors have the responsibility to create strategic direction which has three main tenets: a company’s Most Important Goal, growth, profitability and sustainability.
 At the end of the day, the most important result is what happens to the P&L both now and in the future.
 It is critical that companies do the appropriate due diligence when picking a manufacturing location.
-The best result will occur when all of the above factors are optimized and the right priorities are chosen.
+The best result will occur when all of the above factors are optimized, and the right priorities are chosen.

 If a company doesn’t have the appropriate skill set, then they need to engage expert resources to help them through the decision model.
-Making the right decision has immediate and long term implications on the profitability and sustainability of the business.
-Other articles of interest include: Mexico – The New China
+The decision on where to locate manufacturing and decision making requires a building block approach that is driven by a framework such as Group50’s Supply Chain Hierarchy of Needs™ and our supply chain playbook.
+Making the right decision has immediate and long-term implications on the profitability and sustainability of the business.

 About the author: Jim Gitney is the CEO of Group50®Consulting and specializes in the development and implementation of manufacturing and supply chain strategies, including global site selection and supply chain restructuring.